Quantcast

-Q:How to grow out a bob hairstyle.
-Tips to avoid the dreaded soccer mom hairdo
+I personally know how difficult it can be to stylishly grow out a bob hairstyle.
+Let’s help this reader avoid the dreaded soccer mom hairdo in the process.

 Here’s the thing, now that my bob has grown out a bit and my hair reaches to the middle if my neck, my once cool cut has taken on the neither here nor there look of a suburban soccer mom– sans the pearl studs and chinos!